 A Windows 10 installation USB drive is an essential tool for computer support.
-It can be used to boot and repair a broken Windows installation or install fresh on a new computer.
-Follow our simple step by step guide to creating a bootable USB drive from official Microsoft sources easily.
+It can boot and repair a broken Windows installation or install a fresh version of Windows on a new computer.
+Follow our simple step-by-step guide to create a bootable USB drive from official Microsoft sources quickly.

-Chose a USB thumb drive or portable hard drive to use for the image.
+Choose a USB thumb drive or portable hard drive for the image.
 It must be at least 8 gigabytes to store all the information.
-It’s better to use a fast USB 3.0 drive for the copy; the faster the drive, the less time it will take to make and to install.
+It’s better to use a fast USB 3.0 drive for the copy; the faster the drive, the less time it will take to make and install.
 Note that the drive will be erased, so ensure that there’s nothing on it that you want to keep first.

 Download the official Windows 10 Media Creation tool from Microsoft.
-Microsoft freely makes available everything you need to create a bootable Windows 10 USB drive.
+Microsoft freely makes everything available to create a bootable Windows 10 USB drive.
 There’s no need to install software or get files from shady websites.

 Under Create Windows 10 installation media select Download tool now.

 Save the File somewhere the you can find later.
 This small program will download the rest of the files needed to create the USB drive.
 Note that this is being downloaded directly from Microsoft.

 The file name might change; it’s updated for every significant Windows version.
 This example is MediaCreationTool1809.exe because it was created for the Windows 10 October Update.